 Health boards are implementing new ways of working.
 The pandemic resulted in a greater extent of 'digitally enabled' working.
 This helped enable continuation of some services at times where face-to-face appointments were not available.
 Health boards are also on a journey of implementing new outpatient pathways known as 'see on symptom (SOS)' and 'patient initiated follow up (PIFU).'
 These approaches are designed to reduce unnecessary follow up outpatient appointments.
-The aim is to improve efficiency, reduce unnecessary patient journeys, empower patients to manage their own condition and provide access when they need it.
+The aim is

-24 Exhibit 18 and 19 show the trend in the uptake of new 'see on symptom' and 'patient initiated follow up' pathways.
+- to improve efficiency, reduce unnecessary patient journeys, empower patients to manage their own condition and provide access when they need it. - 24 Exhibit 18 and 19 show the trend in the uptake of new 'see on symptom' and 'patient initiated follow up' pathways.
 In most health boards in Wales, we are seeing growth in the use of these new pathways but compared to overall numbers of follow up outpatient appointments, these new approaches remain in the minority.
-For the Health Board, positive progress has been made with implementing SOS pathways, with the highest level of pathways in Wales although numbers have been declining recently.
-The Health Board has not adopted PIFU pathways.
+For the Health Board, positive progress has been made adopting both initiatives, particularly with SOS pathways.
+The extent to which PIFU pathways have been adopted is the highest in Wales, albeit that numbers remain relatively low.

-Exhibit 18: trend in adoption of new Patient Initiated Follow Up and See on Symptom pathways per month - Cardiff & Vale University Health Board (September 2020 - July 2022)
+Exhibit 18: Trend in adoption of new Patient Initiated Follow Up and See on Symptom pathways per month - Hywel Dda University Health Board (September 2020 - July 2022)

-Exhibit 19: average number of Patient Initiated Follow Up and See on Symptom pathways per month compared to average number of follow up outpatient appointments (based on 2018-19 activity levels)6
+Exhibit 19: Average number of Patient Initiated Follow Up and See on Symptom pathways per month compared to average number of follow up outpatient appointments (based on 2018-19 activity levels)6